Jenn Alise

 Florie (she/hers) LCSW, is a Fat Black Queer Cis Woman born, raised, in Lenapehoking particularly the Canarsee peoples land, now known as Brooklyn NY one generation removed from Haiti, the land of the Taino’s and before that the landmass now known as Africa, people unknown.
 She describes herself as a liberation-based clinician.
 This label roots her work in naming and blaming social constructs instead of individuals; encouraging curiosity and sensing as resistance; and practicing human connection and care towards all beings as radical action.
 Florie invites others into liberation practices through organizing/activism, group facilitation/workshops, individual counseling, holding sacred space and clinical supervision.

-Naama Grossbard
+Naama Thomas

 In advising Gather Well I bring deep expertise in leadership, strategy, execution, and building healthy, vibrant cultures, a passion for – and lived experience of – the transformative and healing power of psychedelics, and an unwavering commitment to help Gather Well manifest its mission with utmost integrity so that everyone touched by the organization’s work flourishes.